Jake-Prickett/spm-android-support-tracking/README.md

 ## Contributing

-This project supports the Swift Android Working Group initiative.
-Contributions welcome for:
+This project supports the [Swift Android Working Group](https://github.com/swift-android/swift-android-working-group) initiative to bring Swift to Android.
+Contributions welcome for enhanced analysis features, visualizations, and performance improvements.
-- Enhanced Package.swift parsing capabilities
-- Additional interactive visualizations
-- Performance optimizations
-- Web dashboard development
-- Migration tracking features

-## License
+## Acknowledgments

-See LICENSE file for details.

----

-**Goal**: Accelerate Swift's Android ecosystem by prioritizing high-impact package migrations through data-driven insights! 🚀
+This project supports the Swift Android Working Group's mission to accelerate Swift adoption on Android through systematic package migration analysis.
+Special thanks to the Swift Package Index team for maintaining comprehensive package metadata.